Smith Official DNA & One Name Study Project

 and Type With tree listing

-don't see yourself or see something that needs fixin'?
+don't see yourself or see something that needs updating or fixin'?
 Let us know!

 William R Smith b 1786, lived in Tennessee, in Jersey, Greene and Washington Counties, IL, and probably died after 1860 in Wise County, TX.
 Descendants lived in Hardin County, TN, Lincoln County, MO and several Texas counties including Denton, Clay and Collingsworth, and many moved on to Oklahoma before statehood as well.
 Given and middles names in this family are Nolan, Joshua, Riley, King, Herrod, with the usual William, John, Thomas.
 Also Squire McClur Smith b 1860 TN m Mary Orlena Crabtree.
 Descendants in Lincoln MO, Washington IL